smartsdk/smartsdk-recipes/recipes/data-management/context-broker/readme.md

 file.
 But here, we will explore a distributed configuration for this Generic Enabler.

-If you are new to docker as well you probably want to start looking at the [simple recipe](./simple/readme.md) to have a first view of how a single-host simple scenario looks like.

 Instructions on how to prepare your environment to test these recipes are given in [https://github.com/smartsdk/smartsdk-recipes](https://github.com/smartsdk/smartsdk-recipes).